Tepid interest in its cheap loans edges ECB towards printing money

 FRANKFURT The European Central Bank's second offering of almost zero-cost loans to banks drew only tepid interest on Thursday, underlining fragile confidence in the euro zone economy and making ECB money-printing appear all but inevitable.

-Banks have taken barely more than half the 400 billion euros (317.9 billion pounds) of loans on offer this year, dealing a heavy blow to the ECB's plan to avert a downward spiral in euro zone growth and inflation.
+Banks have taken barely more than half the 400 billion euros ($498.28 billion) of loans on offer this year, dealing a heavy blow to the ECB's plan to avert a downward spiral in euro zone growth and inflation.

 Unlike previous such loans, the money cannot be easily parked at the ECB and banks are supposed to lend it on, making it a litmus test of their confidence in borrowers such as small companies, the euro zone's economic backbone.
 Banks say credit demand is also weak.